adibnaya/terraform_with_gcp/README.md

 ## Folder Structure

-website: contains the index.html file wich represent the website
+website: contains the index.html file which represent the website
-infra: contains the configuraion files for terraform
+infra: contains the configuration files for terraform

 ## Contributing